sparkflows/writing-new-node/README.md

 # Overview

-In Fire Insights, you can write your own processor in Spark, Java, or Scala, and plug them into Fire Insights.
-Once these processors are made available to Fire Insights via a jar file, they appear within the Fire Insights Workflow Editor.
+In Fire Insights, you can write your own processor in Apache Spark and plug them into Fire Insights.
+Once these processors are made available to Fire Insights via a jar file and field definitions captured in a JSON file, they appear within the Fire Insights Workflow Editor.
 Users can use these new processors like any other processor within Fire Insights.
 This repository contains a few sample processors to get your started.

 <!--- # For more examples on writing nodes in Sparkflows, refer: -->